Hecate2/zk-principle/STARK.md

   - Compute f1(z^2)=g0(z^2)+a0h0(z^2).
 Check whether it equals the f1(z^2) returned by the prover.
   - Repeat all the steps above for all f(z^2).
 Check whether the final constant is correct.

 FRI seems to be solid, but in its original paper, there is a rigorous proof that the verifier can identify a malicious prover at a probability of only 10%.
 This is because a practical polynomial usually has too many zero coefficients, and the prover often reach a final zero polynomial with the random values picked.
-We have to repeat it many times to reduce the probability to practically zero.
+We have to repeat FRI for many (hundreds of) times to reduce the probability to practically zero.

 ### Non-interactive zk-STARK

+Armed with the experience of achieving non-interactive zk-SNARK, we should now understand that we need to eliminate all subjective parameters offered by the verifier.
+We use Fiat-Shamir transformation for a non-interactive zk-STARK.
+I will not explain the details, but the idea is simple: hash all the public parameters about the problem to get the random value.
+Typically we use MiMC as the hash function.

+- In interactive zk-STARK, we hash the root of the merkle tree to replace the random number chosen by the verifier.
+- In FRI, we can hash(previous_hash_result, values_returned_by_prover_if_there_is_any)